Easter Rising: Arrests and executions

-General Maxwell quickly signalled his intention "to arrest all dangerous Sinn Feiners", including "those who have taken an active part in the movement although not in the present rebellion", reflecting the popular belief that Sinn Féin, a separatist organisation that was neither militant nor republican, was behind the Rising.
+In the immediate aftermath, the Rising was commonly described as the "Sinn Féin Rebellion", reflecting a popular belief that Sinn Féin, a separatist organisation that was neither militant nor republican, was behind it.
+Thus General Maxwell signalled his intention "to arrest all dangerous Sinn Feiners", including "those who have taken an active part in the movement although not in the present rebellion".

+A total of 3,430 men and 79 women were arrested, including 425 people for looting – roughly, 1,500 of these arrests accounted for the rebels.
+Detainees were overwhelmingly young, Catholic and religious.
+1,424 men and 73 women were released after a few weeks of imprisonment; those interned without trial in England and Wales (see below) were released on Christmas Eve, 1916; the remaining majority of convicts were held until June 1917.

-A total of 3,430 men and 79 women were arrested, including 425 people for looting.
-A series of courts-martial began on 2 May, in which 187 people were tried, most of them at Richmond Barracks.
-The president of the courts-martial was Charles Blackader.
-Controversially, Maxwell decided that the courts-martial would be held in secret and without a defence, which Crown law officers later ruled to have been illegal.
+A series of courts martial began on 2 May, in which 187 people were tried.
+Controversially, Maxwell decided that the courts martial would be held in secret and without a defence, which Crown law officers later ruled to have been illegal.
 Some of those who conducted the trials had commanded British troops involved in suppressing the Rising, a conflict of interest that the Military Manual prohibited.
-Only one of those tried by courts-martial was a woman, Constance Markievicz, who was also the only woman to be kept in solitary confinement.
+Only one of those tried by courts martial was a woman, Constance Markievicz, who was also the only woman to be kept in solitary confinement.
 Ninety were sentenced to death.
 Fifteen of those (including all seven signatories of the Proclamation) had their sentences confirmed by Maxwell and fourteen were executed by firing squad at Kilmainham Gaol between 3 and 12 May.

-Among them was the seriously wounded Connolly, who was shot while tied to a chair because of his shattered ankle.
-Maxwell stated that only the "ringleaders" and those proven to have committed "coldblooded murder" would be executed.
-However, the evidence presented was weak, and some of those executed were not leaders and did not kill anyone: Willie Pearse described himself as "a personal attaché to my brother, Patrick Pearse"; John MacBride had not even been aware of the Rising until it began, but had fought against the British in the Boer War fifteen years before; Thomas Kent did not come out at all—he was executed for the killing of a police officer during the raid on his house the week after the Rising.
+Maxwell stated that only the "ringleaders" and those proven to have committed "cold-blooded murder" would be executed.
+However, some of those executed were not leaders and did not kill anyone, such as Willie Pearse and John MacBride; Thomas Kent did not come out at all—he was executed for the killing of a police officer during the raid on his house the week after the Rising.
 The most prominent leader to escape execution was Éamon de Valera, Commandant of the 3rd Battalion, who did so partly because of his American birth.
+Hobson went into hiding, re-emerging after the June amnesty, largely to scorn.

 Most of the executions took place over a ten-day period: